teo-tsirpanis/uom/s7/simulation-techniques/ElevatorSim/Examples/smart.md

 The number of floors each person visited follows a normal distribution with mean equal to **4** and standard deviation equal to **1**.

-The time each person stays on a floor follows a normal distrubution with mean equal to **00:30:00** and standard deviation equal to **00:07:30**.
+The time each person stays on a floor follows a normal distribution with mean equal to **00:30:00** and standard deviation equal to **00:07:30**.

 The simulation's random number generator seed is **7321007903481422866**